Update Safari on macOS

 If you chose to also install other App updates, these should be included there as well.

 Congratulations, you have now ensured that your copy of Safari is up to date.
+Confirm this by using our page to check if your browser is up to date.

-In normal circumstances, the App Store will check for updates and prompt you to install them.
+In normal circumstances, the App Store will continue to check for updates and prompt you to install them.
 If for some reason App Store wasn't able to update Safari, please speak to your IT Support team for further help.